AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 Also notice that you can additionally pass a 'radius' to each individual vertex to override the main radius passed to the function call.

 <h1>Extra</h1>
-First off, huge thanks to Dave and Clay from the birsnest for the feedback!
+First off, huge thanks to Dave and Clay from the birbsnest for the feedback!
 Thanks to Dave (who's a freaking coding wizard), you're getting three additional sections here, firstly we'll update the method that we've discussed so far using the inbuilt p5 vector class and it's functionalities, and secondly we'll have a look at the solution Dave came up with for rounding off corners.
 He also shared a version using Bezier Curves!

 <h2><a name='p5vec'></a>Blindman67's method using p5 vectors</h2>
 Rather than defining our own asVec() function, we can make use of the p5 vector class and the functions that come along with it.
 In that manner we declare our vector BA and BC like this: